Germany–United Kingdom relations: Royal family

 Until the late 17th century, marriages between the English and German royal families were uncommon.
 Empress Matilda, the daughter of Henry I of England, was married between 1114 and 1125 to Henry V, Holy Roman Emperor, but they had no issue.
 In 1256, Richard, 1st Earl of Cornwall, was elected King of Germany, and his sons were surnamed Almain.
 Throughout this period, the steelyard of London was a typical German business settlement.
 German mercenaries were hired in the Wars of the Roses.

 Anne of Cleves was the consort of Henry VIII, but it was not until William III of England that a king of German origin came to reign, from the House of Nassau.
-The consort of his successor, Queen Anne was Prince George of Denmark, from the House of Oldenburg, who had no surviving children.
+Prince George of Denmark, from the House of Oldenburg, was the consort of his successor Queen Anne who had no surviving children.

 In 1714, George I, a German-speaking Hanoverian prince of mixed British and German descent, ascended to the British throne, founding the House of Hanover.
 For over a century, Britain's monarchs were also rulers of Hanover (first as Prince Electors of the Holy Roman Empire and then as Kings of Hanover).
 There was only a personal union, and both countries remained quite separate, but the king lived in London.
 British leaders often complained that Kings George I, who barely spoke any English, and George II were heavily involved in Hanover and distorted British foreign policy for the benefit of Hanover, a small, poor, rural and unimportant country in Western Europe.
 In contrast, King George III never visited Hanover in the 60 years (1760–1820) that he ruled it.
 Hanover was occupied by France during the Napoleonic Wars, but some Hanoverian troops fled to England to form the King's German Legion, an ethnic German unit in the British army.
 The personal link with Hanover finally ended in 1837, with the accession of Queen Victoria to the British throne, while obtaining Heligoland from Denmark.
 The semi-Salic law prevented her from being on the throne of Hanover since a male relative was available.

 Every British monarch from George I to George V in the 20th century took a German consort.
 Queen Victoria was raised under close supervision by her German-born mother, Princess Victoria of Saxe-Coburg-Saalfeld and married her first cousin Prince Albert of Saxe-Coburg and Gotha in 1840.
 Their daughter, Princess Victoria, married Prince Friedrich Wilhelm of Prussia in 1858, who became Crown Prince three years later.
 Both were liberals, admired Britain and detested German Chancellor Otto von Bismarck, but Bismarck had the ear of the elderly German Emperor Wilhelm I, who died in 1888.
 Friedrich Wilhelm now became Emperor Fredrich III until he died only 99 days later, and Princess Victoria became Empress of Germany.
 Her son became Emperor Wilhelm II and forced Bismarck to retire two years later.